- British Values

 Fostering self-respect and independence in the children whilst building their confidence and sense of achievement.

-Fostering links with the community, the local early years forum, cluster schools, associate churches and maintaining an effective partnership with parents.
+Fostering partnerships with the community, the local early years forum, cluster schools, associate churches and maintaining effective communication with parents.

 Recognising and responding to the specific needs and abilities of individual children.